YIZHE12/DataScienceMakeEasy/data_structures/README.md

 insert - O(logN)

+### Red-black-tree

+A way to keep the tree balanced.
+It has following rules:

+1. Each node is either red or black.

+2. The root is black.

+3. All leaves (NIL) are black.

+4. If a node is red, then both its children are black.

+5. Every path from a given node to any of its descendant NIL nodes contains the same number of black nodes.

 ## Heap
 An array represented by an almost (unless you insert null then it is totally) compeleted binary tree.
 Although it is a tree structure, it is often stored as an array to save space.